uldyssian-sh/vmware-vsphere-8-cis-benchmark/.github/PULL_REQUEST_TEMPLATE.md

 Closes #(issue number)

 ## Additional Notes
-Any additional information or context about the changes.
+Any additional information or context about the changes.# Updated Sun Nov  9 12:49:20 CET 2025